End-to-End Jet Classification of Boosted Top Quarks with the CMS Open Data: CMS Detector, Images, and Network Training

-We construct the jet images using low-level detector information where each subdetector is projected onto an image layer, or several layers in the case of the tracker, in a grid of 125 x 125 pixels with the image centered around the most energetic HCAL deposit of the jet.
+Following our previous work \cite{e2e1,e2e2}, we construct jet images using low-level detector information where each subdetector is projected onto an image layer, or several layers in the case of the tracker, in a grid of 125 x 125 pixels with the image centered around the most energetic HCAL deposit of the jet.
 Each pixel corresponds to the span of an ECAL barrel crystal which covers a 0.0174 $\times$ 0.0174 in the $\eta-\phi$ plane, giving our images an effective $\Delta R$ of 2.175.
-For the ECAL and HCAL images, each crystal or tower is directly mapped to one or more image pixels containing the energy deposited in that crystal or tower, as described in \cite{e2e2}.
 Reconstructed particle tracks are weighted by their reconstructed $\pT$ and their location is projected to an ECAL crystal.
-In order to better overlap with the calorimeter images, the $\eta-\phi$ position of the tracks are determined by assuming the track originated from the primary vertex, the location of the collision with the highest $\sum \pT^2$, before being propagated to the ECAL surface.

 To improve the identification of tracks coming from the hadronization of b quarks, we added additional layers motivated by the long flight distance of b hadrons producing reconstructed tracks that do not converge to the primary vertex.
+These new layers can be split into two categories: derived track quantities and reconstructed hits.

-To make the network aware of this information, we tried two approaches: a) additional two layers corresponding to the reconstructed tracks weighted by their transverse ($d0$) and longitudinal ($dZ$) impact parameter significance and b) additional layers from the BPix detector that contain low-level representation of tracker RecHits.
-The impact parameter (IP) is defined as the distance vectors of minimum approach between the track helix and the primary vertex.
+We first add two new layers corresponding to the reconstructed tracks weighted by the transverse ($d0$) and longitudinal ($dZ$) components of their impact parameter (IP) significance.
+The IP is defined as the distance vectors of minimum approach between the track helix and the primary vertex.
 To obtain the IP significance, the $d0$ and $dZ$ values are divided by their respective uncertainties.
-These quantities are computed without using approximations and are therefore accurate also for tracks relatively far from the primary vertex.
-Any $d0$ ($dZ$) values larger than 10 cm (20 cm) are suppressed to zero to prevent training degradation caused by the inclusion of tracks with superfluously large IP.
+For this study, any $d0$ ($dZ$) values larger than 10 cm (20 cm) are suppressed to zero to prevent training degradation caused by the inclusion of tracks with a superfluously large IP.
 Such tracks are expected to originate from photon conversions in the tracker or from poor track reconstruction, and these cuts are not expected to negatively impact network performance.
-Finally, each of the layers is independently normalized such that the value of the average cell, ignoring empty cells, is approximately unity in order to facilitate training convergence.